N8-CIR-Bede/documentation/software/applications/rust.rst

 The `Rust Programming Language <https://www.rust-lang.org/>`__ is a general purpose programming language designed for performance and safety.
 More information on features of the Rust programming language can be found on the `rustlang.org website <https://www.rust-lang.org/learn>`__.

-On Bede, Rust is available without the need to load any software modules under RHEL 8.
+On Bede, Rust is available without the need to load any software modules.

 The central installation includes: